metaractor/metaractor/README.md

 ## Development

-- `docker build -t outstand/metaractor .`
+- `docker-compose build --pull`
-- `docker run -it --rm -v $(pwd):/metaractor outstand/metaractor` to run specs
+- `docker-compose run --rm metaractor` to run specs

 To release a new version:
 - Update the version number in `version.rb` and commit the result.
-- `docker build -t outstand/metaractor .`
+- `docker-compose build --pull`
-- `docker run -it --rm -v ~/.gitconfig:/home/metaractor/.gitconfig -v ~/.gitconfig.user:/home/metaractor/.gitconfig.user -v ~/.ssh/id_rsa:/home/metaractor/.ssh/id_rsa -v ~/.gem:/home/metaractor/.gem outstand/metaractor rake release`
+- `docker-compose run --rm release`

 ## Contributing